ELIZABETH — The Benedictine Academy Parents Association held a “Welcome Back Cookout” at the school in Elizabeth on Saturday, Sept. 18.

 RAHWAY — Students in Susan Bechelli’s fifth grade class at Grover Cleveland School in Rahway recently read a story about a young Native American who had trouble competing in a bow and arrow contest due to impaired vision.

-RAHWAY — Roosevelt Elementary School in Rahway kicked off the school-wide Positive Behavior Support in Schools program.
+RAHWAY — Roosevelt School in Rahway participates in the Reading is Fundamental program.

 JERSEY CITY–New Jersey City University sank the College of Staten Island, sweeping the Dolphins, 3-0 (25-10, 25-7, 25-10) in a non-conference women’s volleyball match on Wednesday night.